MicrosoftDocs/well-architected/well-architected/cost-optimization/get-best-rates.md

 1. *Assess business needs*: Evaluate the business needs and objectives associated with the component or workload.
 Consider factors such as project timelines, budget constraints, and the overall strategy of your organization.

-   Anticipating future developments can help you assess the long-term commitment that's required and whether it aligns with your objectives.
+   Anticipating future developments can help you assess the long-term commitment required and whether it aligns with your objectives.
 This assessment helps you determine the appropriate duration for component usage.

 #### Determine usage consistency